 To be honest, I barely see the difference in prepping my skin with the primer versus using my moisturizer as a base before the foundation step.

-I’m really sorry about this, because the result varies depending on your makeup products and how you apply them.
+I’m really sorry about this because the result varies depending on your makeup products and how you apply them.
 Sometimes, when heading out more often, my makeup seems stripped quicker.
-At the very end, it does not add any outstanding effects into my makeup.
-For skin with more major imperfections, like dark spots, discoloration, whopping lumps or zits and acne scars, this is not really an excellent option.
+In the very end, it does not add any outstanding effects to my makeup.
+For skin with more major imperfections, like dark spots, discolouration, whopping lumps or zits and acne scars, this is not really an excellent option.

 The primer is suitable for normal/combination, dry, mature and perhaps, sensitive skin types.
 It gets your skin necessarily hydrated with plenty of nourishing ingredients.
 If your skin is very oily and acne-prone, as I mentioned, mattifying primer with an added salicylic acid had better ward off gunked-up pores.

-Regarding very sensitive and possibly, dry skins, I’m not sure that your skin will totally get along with it in the long-term.
+Regarding very sensitive and possibly, dry skin, I’m not sure that your skin will totally get along with it in the long term.
 I got it quite unpleasant in the first place, I’m wondering, whether someone who is using the primer also experiences that same.
 Not to mention that the formula contains Triethanolamine, classified as a strong alkaline and a skin sensitizer.
 Just be aware!
 Use it in moderation and test a small amount on the jawline areas.